catinprogress/SOFT3202/A1/URS.md

 - Given that I have entered a valid, non-empty Github organization name (i.e. URL), when I request to export the contributor data, the system must generate and download a JSON file of the contributor rankings into my device within 5 seconds.
 - Given that the tool successfully generates and downloads a JSON file into my device, when I view this report, the file must contain a complete and accurate calculation of the contributor rankings based on commit count structured in a JSON-format.
 - Given that my downloaded JSON file contains the correctly formatted contributor rankings, when I view this report, the file must also contain enough relevant contributor data (e.g. name, commit activity, time period) in a clearly identifiable and logical manner so that it is integrable with other internal analytics tools.
-- Given that the GitHub API rate limit has been exceeded, when I request to export the contributor data, the system must notify me with an appropriate message (e.g. "GitHub API rate limit exceeded.
-Please try again later") and allow me to access the organisation data when the rate limit resets.
+- Given that the GitHub API rate limit has been exceeded, when I request to export the contributor data, the system notify me with an appropriate message and allow me to access and export the organisation data when the rate limit resets.
 - Given that there exists a private organisation that I am not authorised to access, when I request to export contributor data, the system must prevent access and notify me with an appropriate message before allowing me to enter a different URL/authentication token.
 - Given that I have attempted to log into the tool using incorrect GitHub credentials, when the system authenticates my username and password, the system must prevent access and notify me with an appropriate message.
 - Given that there exists an organisation with no contributions, when I request to export contributor data, the system must not proceed with the download and notify me with an appropriate message.
-- Given that I requested to export contributor data for an organisation containing multiple contributors with the exact same number of commits, when the system generates the JSON file, the exported contributor rankings must include all equally active contributors with the same ranking.
+- Given that I have requested to export contributor data for an organisation containing multiple contributors with the exact same number of commits, when the system generates the JSON file, the exported contributor rankings must include all equally active contributors with the same ranking.
 - Given that I have entered an invalid GitHub organisation or repository name (i.e. URL), when I request to export the contributor data, the system must notify me with an appropriate message and allow me to enter a different organisation name.
 - Given that the system experiences a JSON-formatting error, when I request to export contributor data, the system must not proceed with the download and notify me with an appropriate message.